boomanaiden154/gsoc2022-notes/2023/june/7/meeting-notes.md

   * Response to the criticism of "why should this be in LLVM?"?
 * What language server/code formatting implementation should be used for the Gematria project?
+* Updates from Owen on getting memory annotations?
+I'd like to get working on database construction soon.
+Could probably just get llvm-exegesis to generate the annotations, but that will be less efficient.